TheBlueNightmare/jick/README.md

 --------------
 This project was made by [VyperLabs](https://www.securityandpentesting.org/) at [https://www.securityandpentesting.org](https://www.securityandpentesting.org )

-It's a small project, but contact TheBlueNightmare on GitHub if you want to contribute.
+It's a small project, but feel free to submit a pull request, if you want to contribute.